-Before my ascent into comedy I was a factual producer/director.
-Having begun my career as a radio journalist with the mighty Plymouth Sound (Plymouth is my home city), I moved into factual television as a researcher and then assistant producer with Two Four Productions who were small-ish then, but since I left have become massive.
+I started my career as a radio journalist with the mighty Plymouth Sound (Plymouth is my home city) and then worked at Two Four Productions who were small-ish then, but since I left have become massive.
 Am sure that’s a coincidence.
-I worked on many daytime and regional shows for them including Channel 4’s Collectors’ Lot (on before 15-1, only slightly less memorable than Watercolour Challenge).
+I left for the bright lights of London freelancing on shows like Bailiffs, a hit observational documentary for BBC One, which ran for three series.